 When a person terminates his or her right and claim to a property and transfers their interest to a recipient.

 Under Home Owner Grant, an owner of real property is:

-- the holder/occupier of land as described in Section 228 or Section 229 of the Community Charter
+- the holder or occupier of land held as described in Section 228 or Section 229 of the Community Charter

-- a First Nation person who is an owner under the terms of Section 9 of the Local Government Act
+- a First Nations person who is an owner under the terms of Section 9 of the Local Government Act

 Under Property Tax Deferment, a registered owner is:

 - a person recorded in Land Title Office records as a: